MRXz194/password_manager/README.md

 - python-dotenv
 - Werkzeug

-# you can use vercal to host public this web based :333 meow
+you can use vercal instead of ngrok to host public this web based :333 meow